oddbird/sliiides/content/cq/smashingsf.md

     They would cause **infinite layout loops**.
   cite: Browsers, A Paraphrase (circa 2020)

+- quote: >
+    Would you like
+    some **very flexible boxes**
+    instead?
+    You can center them
+    if you want.
+  cite: Browsers

 - pen: flexbox
   id: LYgqwyp
 - pen: Grid auto-fit